 What is money supply?

 Money supply is the total amount of currency and other liquid instruments in circulation in an economy.
 M0, M1, M2, and M3 are defined according to the type and size of the account in which the instrument is kept.
-M0 and M1 are called “narrow money.”
+M0 and M1 are called narrow money.
 They include coins and notes in circulation.
 M2 includes M1.
 M3 includes M2.
 M3 is the broadest measure of money.
 However, definitions vary from country to country.
-A country’s central bank usually collects and publishes money supply data.
+Money supply data is usually collected and published by the country’s central bank.

 The money supply can grow as a by-product of economic growth.
-When money supply growth is used to prop up the financial and economic system—instead of fueling strong economic growth—the price of gold relates to the growth of the money supply.
+When money supply growth is used to prop up the financial and economic system—instead of fueling strong economic growth—the price of gold is related to the growth of money supply.

-The money supply in the system increases without any corresponding increase in the supply of goods.
-This leads to inflationary pressures because more money chases same amount of goods and services.
+The money supply in the system increases without any corresponding increase in the goods.
+This leads to inflationary pressures because more money chases less goods and services.
 It also leads to currency debasement.
-As we discussed above, weakness in the US dollar and inflation lead to more demand for gold.
+As discussed above, USD weakness and inflation lead to more demand for gold.
 So, gold has a positive relationship to money supply.

 Global money supply